Tips For Good Bone Health

 We talk often about “good bones” and you may have heard others crediting their strength and wellbeing with having “good bones”.
 But just what does this mean, and how important are good bones to you?

 At Nurse Next Door we believe good bone healthcare is imperative to Happier Ageing.
 Healthy bones are all about bone mass, or density.
 Ageing increases the likelihood of losing bone mass or bone density and for some people this loss occurs more quickly than the body can cope with, resulting in thin, fragile bones that break easily – a disease called osteoporosis.

 Why does it matter to you?

-According to the Australian Institute of Health and Welfare (AIHW) nearly 1 in 10 older Australians (aged 50+) reported to have osteoporosis with four times more women than men of the same age.
+According to the Australian Institute of Health and Welfare (AIHW), nearly 1 in 10 older Australians (aged 50+) reported having osteoporosis with four times more women than men of the same age.

 So how will you know if your bones are healthy?
 As osteoporosis means you have low bone density, the most common symptom is a broken bone from an insignificant fall or incident that wouldn’t normally result in a fracture.
 Another telltale sign may be a rapid loss in height, often indicating fractures in the spine which are attributed to poor posture, or slouching.